wavesplatform/docs.wavesplatform/docs/en/ride/v5/structures/script-actions/int-entry.md

 # IntegerEntry

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/structures/script-actions/int-entry)

 `IntegerEntry` is a structure that sets key and value of [account data storage](/en/blockchain/account/account-data-storage) integer entry.
 Adding or changing an entry is performed only if the structure is included in the [callable function result](/en/ride/v5/functions/callable-function#invocation-result-2).

 ## Constructor